-Feds arrest Avenatti during California Bar Association hearing
+Avenatti arrested by IRS agents during California Bar Association hearing

 Avenatti did not return to the court when the hearing resumed.
 His attorneys called for a sidebar with the judge and said he would not be able to return due to circumstances related to a criminal matter in Orange County.

 The former lawyer for Stormy Daniels is accused of fraud, cheating on his taxes and lying to investigators.
 Federal prosecutors allege that he embezzled funds from clients.
-He has pleaded guilty to the charges.
+He has pleaded not guilty to the charges.

 Thom Mrozek, a spokesman for the U.S. Attorney's Office in Los Angeles, told Fox News that Avenatti was arrested on suspicion of violating his pre-trial release.